primitivefinance/rmm-docs/docs/faq/02-general.md

 For RMM-01 protocol:

-1. Provide liquidity to get Liquidity Pool Tokens (LPTs) which have the payoff of a covered call option.
+1. Provide liquidity to get Liquidity Pool Tokens ("LPTs") which have the payoff of a covered call option.
 2. Swap between pool assets on concentrated liquidity curves.
 3. Use LPTs in other protocols (e.g. as collateral, selling rights to underlying assets, etc.).